Bakerwes/Code-Quiz/README.md

 When the timer reaches zero or when the quiz is over, the function for rendering questions ends

-After the quiz is over, the user will receieve their score/80 and a percentage of 100
+After the quiz is over, the user will receive their score/80 and a percentage of 100

 The user will be able to save their score alongside their initials in the local storage with the "Save Score" button